Below are some frequently asked questions about the capability to pin files, folders, and applications for acceleration with Intel® Optane™ memory.

 Will the 16-GB module support pinning?

-Why does the Module Usage graph and table in the Pinning section of the Intel® Optane™ memory application only show a portion of the overall capacity of my module?
+Why does the Module Usage graph and table in the Pinning section of the Intel® Optane™ memory and Intel® Optane™ Memory and Storage Management applications only show a portion of the overall capacity of my module?

 To provide the best possible user experience, a portion of the module is specifically reserved for the most accessed content/system files and user pinned content.
 It uses the logic of the Intel® Rapid Storage Technology (Intel® RST) driver.
 This is the capacity shown in the “Module Usage” graph and table.